What is Nuclear Energy?

 When a neutron strikes a uranium-235 atom, it causes the atom to split into two smaller nuclei and releases additional neutrons.
 These neutrons then strike other uranium atoms, causing a chain reaction that releases a significant amount of heat.

 The heat generated by the chain reaction is used to heat water, which creates steam.
 This steam powers a turbine that generates electricity.
-The steam is then condensed back into water and reused in the process.
+The process then condenses the steam back into water and reuses it.

 Nuclear Power

 Nuclear power is also very important to the world.
 It is a reliable, sustainable, and clean source of energy that produces no greenhouse gas emissions.
-Nuclear power plants generate electricity by using nuclear reactions to produce heat, which is then used to produce steam that drives turbines.
-Today, nuclear power is used in over 30 countries worldwide.
+Using nuclear reactions to produce heat, nuclear power plants generate electricity by producing steam that drives turbines.
+Today, over 30 countries worldwide use nuclear power.
 Thus, it provides roughly 10% of the world’s electricity.

 Advantages of Nuclear Energy